amynconner19/teaching-ai-to-read-mouse-behavior/docs/analysis/README.md

 ## Overview

-This directory contains the Python scripts that calculate BIOMAP behavioral measurements from DeepLabCut tracking data and generate the outputs used for downstream analysis.
+This directory contains the Python script that calculates BIOMAP behavioral measurements from DeepLabCut tracking data and generate the outputs used for downstream analysis.

 The current workflow is implemented as a standalone analysis script.
 During BrainHack, the goal is to refactor this workflow into a modular, automated component of the end-to-end BIOMAP pipeline.